The services we offer

 Chargeable products and services

 If the information you require is not available from the free of charge resources mentioned above, or these do not meet your bespoke requirements, additional information may be available at a charge via the Consulting and Sales Team.
 The team provides weather and climate consultancy, historical data and ad hoc services to various commercial sectors and the general public.
 They offer a large range of bespoke services tailored to individual requirements.
-For more information about our services, please contact our 24-hour Customer Centre.
+For more information about our services, please contact our 24-hour Contact us.

-For more information on how we calculate our charges, please see the pricing schedule.
+For more information on how we calculate our charges, please see the Pricing Schedule.

 ECOMET and its Members (including the Met Office) envisage the widest availability of basic meteorological data for re-use applications.
 The ECOMET web site provides full information about available data and products as well as license conditions.

-Commercial Products and Services (subject to commercial charges)
+Products and services (subject to commercial charges)